 The good thing about factoring is that lenders will make sure not to leave you dry.
 After all, their primary purpose is to help your business resolve cash flow issues, not add to it.

-Non-recourse factoring companies are responsible for collecting payments, so you will not have to.
-Instead, you can focus more on running your business efficiently than chasing customers for payments.
+Non-recourse factoring companies are responsible for collecting payments, so you can focus more on running your business efficiently than chasing customers for payments.
 Many business owners choose non-recourse financing solely for the benefit of delegating debt collection tasks.

 Compared to recourse factoring, non-recourse financing is more expensive mainly because the factor assumes 100% of the risk.
 For instance, a factor may charge 3% on invoices under recourse factoring, while non-recourse factoring fees would be 4%.